JUaHELE/bdr/documentation.md

     	Path to underlying device, used only for reading (required) -verbose
     	Provides verbose output of the program
+  -debug
+    	Provides debug output of the program -fullreplication
+    	Transmits the entire disk at the start of the deamon
 ```

 **Example with full disk scan**: